 LUF History traces back to the founder the Late Emmanuel McMillan Kitumba who experienced a difficult childhood.
-Having a meal, education, clothing, medical care and other basic necessities were minimally achieved.
+Having a meal, education, clothing, medical care, and other necessities were minimum achieved.
 His parents, like all other parents of impoverished homes, could not afford to provide his family with essentials.
 Amidst suffering, their family still had to take care of orphans left behind by the relatives who succumbed to HIV/AIDS.

-His parents, Samuel and Robinah Ssekirime; always shared the little they had with the neighboring families that lived in similar conditions regardless of how tough things were.
-These early childhood snapshots of his loving parents turned out to be a family calling.
-McMillan believed that God supernaturally intervened in the midst of a family crisis when that family stopped focusing on the little they had and went forth helping those in need.
+His parents, Mr. Samuel and Mrs. Robinah Ssekirime always shared the little they had with the neighboring families in similar conditions, regardless of how tough things were.
+These early childhood memories of his parents’ loving example turned out to be a family calling.
+McMillan believed that God supernaturally intervened amid his family crisis because his family stopped focusing on the little they had, and reached out to others in need.

-In 2006, McMillan started to sponsor single orphans off his small college student income.
-Through the great number of orphans and vulnerable children and widows as a result of HIV/AIDS scourges and natural disasters, he was propelled to increase the numbers of children under his care to 10 with the little income he had.
+In 2006, Emmanuel McMillan started to sponsor single orphans from his small college student income.
+Because of the great number of orphans, vulnerable children, and widows, as a result of the HIV/AIDS scourges and natural disasters, he was compelled to increase the numbers of children under his care to 10, despite his small income.

-In 2008, as a sponsored Bible scholar in Botswana, Emmanuel McMillan wondered how he could pay back one of his sponsors Andrew McMillan for the great work he had done in his life.
-When asked, and to his surprise, Andrew replied: “DO TO OTHERS WHAT HAS BEEN DONE UNTO YOU!”
+In 2008, as a sponsored Bible scholar in Botswana, Emmanuel McMillan wondered how he could pay back, Mr. Andrew McMillan, one of his sponsors, for the great work Mr. Andrew had done in his life.
+To his surprise, Mr. Andrew replied: “DO TO OTHERS WHAT HAS BEEN DONE UNTO YOU!”
 This was just a confirmation of what had already started to grow inside Emmanuel McMillan from early childhood.

-By the time of his death, McMillan was a theologian with degrees acquired from different theological institutions in countries including; Uganda, Kenya and Botswana.
-He also studied Business Administration and Management at Makerere University and became a a businessman in practice.
-He was also a practicing preacher
+By the time of his death, McMillan was a theologian with degrees acquired from different theological institutions in countries including; Uganda, Kenya, and Botswana.
+He also studied Business Administration and Management at Makerere University and became a businessman in practice.
+He was also a practicing preacher.

-Above in the photograph is the first children’s home Emmanuel acquired for the children and in it resided 30 children with 2 caretakers/mothers and his mother Mrs. Robina Sekirime who was part of the team then that looked after the children.
-However this home is no more, the children reside in a new rented home.
+The above photograph shows the first home Emmanuel acquired for the children.
+It held 15 children with 2 carer takers/mothers, as well as his mother Mrs. Robinah Ssekirime, who was part of the team that then looked after the children.

 CURRENT STATUS OF THE NEW HOME:

-Currently the previous home acquired by Emmanuel is no more, after him passing on, unknown people claimed ownership of the house which was lost to them.
-The children and everybody residing in the home then dissolved, some being returned to particular relatives who were still alive and others handed over to other orphanages in Mukono which took them in.
+The original home acquired by Emmanuel is no longer used by LUF; after he passed away, unknown people claimed ownership of the house, and it was lost to the Foundation.
+All the children and staff in the home were dispersed.
+Some children were returned to particular relatives who were still alive, and others were taken in by various orphanages in Mukono.

-In July 2016, Love Uganda Foundation was re-established by Emmanuel’s big brother Robert Paul Kyeyune who felt the need to continue with his Late brother’s vision and need.
-With the help of his brothers, Kisaakye Joshua, Kyoyita Israel and few friends they were able to process the documents that were as well lost in the building accident that claimed LUF offices and the founder’s life and the LUF offices.
+In July 2016, Love Uganda Foundation was re-established by Emmanuel’s big brother Robert Paul Kyeyune, who felt the need to continue his late brother’s vision.
+With the help of his brother, Kyoyita Israel, and a few friends, they were able to retrieve vital documents that had been lost in the building accident that claimed the founder’s life and the LUF offices.
 However, they still had no home to accommodate the children.
-The system was back to its roots: meeting needs in the community, through the door-to-door outreaches in the villages and respective areas where the need was met.
+The charity went back to its roots: meeting needs in the community, through the door-to-door outreaches in the villages and respective areas.

-In July 2017, a generous lady by the names Ms. Joan donated towards the re-establishment of the home to cater for the children.
-With the funds we got, we were only able to rent a house monthly and not purchasing it fully.
-After inserting a few stuff in the home, we were able to bring in 15 children on the 1/07/2017, who till date stay in the house with a caretaker/mother that takes care of them and over 18 Children under the External Program(Keep OVCs in School Project).
+In July 2017, a generous lady by the name of Ms. Joan Mary Belford donated money towards the re-establishment of a home to accommodate the children.
+With these funds, LUF was only able to rent a house on a monthly basis and not purchase it fully.
+After partially furnishing the home, LUF was able to bring in 15 children in July 2017, who have grown to over 30, now living in the house with 2 caretakers/mothers who take care of them and over 18 Children under the External Program(Keep OVCs in School Project).
 LUF’s vision, however, is to expand by constructing their own home so that they can reduce the running costs and reach out more Orphan & Vulnerable children.

 He served as the founder and managing director of Love Uganda Foundation and Love Uganda Safaris from 2012 to 2016.